 1. Smaller in size

-They are usually more intimate compared to other hotels, making its service more personal than ever.
+Also, they are usually more intimate compared to other hotels, making its service more personal than ever.

-Many outstanding boutique hotels have less than 30 rooms.
+Nevertheless, many outstanding boutique hotels have less than 30 rooms.

 2. Unique in character